Remember When Halloween Costumes Used to Be, You Know, Scary?

 Yeah, Gritty is great, I guess.
 But could we please get some goblins and ghouls back in the game?

-I was scrolling through my friends’ Facebook feeds over the weekend, as one tends to do in 2018, when I saw a photo of my friend’s 11-year-old daughter, Coralie, dressed as a seriously scary Raggedy Ann.
+I was scrolling through my friends’ Facebook feeds, as one tends to do, when I saw a photo of my friend’s 11-year-old daughter, Coralie, dressed as a seriously scary Raggedy Ann.
 “This is what Halloween should look like!”
 I proclaimed to my own two kids, who are around Coralie’s age.

 Now, normally, I hold my kids out as examples of how childhood should be.
 I’m very guilty of parental bragging — I admit it.
 But these kids have nothing on Coralie.